Sreelaxme/StateDesignPattern/README.md

 - **State**: The State interface defines a set of methods that concrete state classes must implement.
 These methods represent the actions or behaviors associated with a particular state.
 - **Concrete State**: These are the classes that implement the State interface.
 Each concrete state class represents a specific state of the context and provides the implementation for state-specific behavior.

+## ATM State Machine Project

+This project implements an ATM (Automated Teller Machine) using the State design pattern.
+It defines various states such as CardInserted, CashWithdrawal, NoCard, and PinEntered, each with specific behaviors.
+The State pattern allows the ATM to transition between these states based on user interactions.